A Guide to Public Health CareersIndustries and Sectors That Attract Public Health Professionals

 While biostatisticians and informatics professionals are largely concerned with collecting and analyzing hard data, community health specialists take a more holistic look at public health.
 Their work involves considering the many dynamics that may be at play influencing the overall health of a particular community or region.
 To do their jobs well, community health specialists may take courses in sociology, political science and biology.

 After graduation, students use their knowledge to focus on how best to reach vulnerable community members and better allocate resources to underserved populations.
 They may initiate wellness programs, undertake educational activities or create resources to promote healthy living.
-The Bureau of Labor Statistics reports some community health careers should see good job growth in the coming years.
-For example, the bureau estimates demand for health educators and community health workers is projected to increase 12 percent from 2020-2030.
+The US Bureau of Labor Statistics reports some community health careers should see good job growth in the coming years.
+For example, it reports the demand for health education specialists and community health workers is projected to increase by 7 percent and 13 percent, respectively, between 2023 and 2033.

 The following are examples of occupations which may be filled by public health professionals who focus on community health.